Self-Guided Walking Tour in Brunswick

 4. 4

-Magnikirche in Braunschweig, stop 4 on the self-guided walking tour
+Magnikirche (St. Magni) in Brunswick, stop 4 on the self-guided walking tour

 Step into the Magniviertel and the pace drops.
 Cobbles underfoot, half-timbered houses leaning at their own angles, small bars and restaurants.
 This is the oldest quarter in the city and one of the few stretches where original buildings survived 1944; nearby Ackerhof 2, dated 1432, is the oldest datable half-timbered house in Braunschweig.
 At the center sits the Magnikirche, the parish church consecrated in 1031.
 That consecration document carries the first written mention of the city, as Brunesguik, which makes this modest brick church the spot where Braunschweig first appears on paper.
 It is open daily 10:00 to 18:00, free to enter.
 The interior is plain and quiet, a calm pause rather than a showpiece.
 This is the best stretch to slow down and just wander the side lanes before the next stop.